Aerial image of a blue whale

 Weight: 75 to 130 metric tons.

-Life expectancy: estimated around 70-90 years, with an inferred generation time of 31 years.
+Life expectancy: Confirmed at least 50 years, estimated to reach 70-90 years, with an inferred generation time of 31 years.

 Behaviour: Found mainly as solitary individuals or in pairs, and occasionally in small groups.
 They do, however, aggregate in larger groups in areas of dense prey patches.

 The blue whale (Balaenoptera musculus) is a baleen whale belonging to the family Balaenopteridae, which includes the group of cetaceans known as rorquals.
 Common names are blue whale, sulfur-bottom, Sibbald’s rorqual, great blue whale, and great northern rorqual.
 The largest animal known to have existed on Earth, it is found worldwide, ranging into all oceans (Yochem and Leatherwood, 1985).
 In Quebec, they can be seen in the Saint-Lawrence Estuary from Tadoussac to Pointe des Monts and Matane on the South shore and east along the Gaspesian peninsula in the summer and fall.
 Blue whales enter the St Lawrence through Cabot Strait in late winter early spring.
 In fact, some individuals have been observed feeding in the Gulf during winter months.
 Eastern Canadian waters southern edge of the Grand Banks and Scotian Shelf to New England.